mspnp/vnet-integrated-serverless-microservices/docs/distributed_telemetry.md

 ## Overview

-Project Newcastle is an example of a microservices based architecture.
-A common issue with these architectures, is that failures can be caused by a set of circumstances distributed over a variety of components.
+A common issue with microservice architectures, is that failures can be caused by a set of circumstances distributed over a variety of components.
 This can make it hard to diagnose issues, when looking at components in isolation.
 The ability to correlate the telemetry for an operation across components becomes vital to diagnose certain issues.
 An example might be that Service A have a dependency on Service B. Service A starts experiencing intermittent timeouts on requests to Service B, resulting in an internal server error.
 Service B does not experience any errors that are being logged, it is just taking too long to serve these requests because of a particular data access pattern associated with the request.
 By being able to correlate the request across service A and service B, and seeing the surrounding requests in Service B, we can determine which data queries in service B is associated with the timeouts experienced in service A, and take appropriate remedial action.

 ## Solution

-Project Newcastle makes use of Application Insights to centralize logging across components.
-Components contributing to the telemetry includes API Management and the PatientTests and Audit API’s running on Azure Functions.
+This architecture makes use of Application Insights to centralize logging across components.
+Components contributing to the telemetry includes API Management and the PatientTests and Audit APIs running on Azure Functions.
 API Management and the Azure Functions runtime has built-in support for Application Insights to generate and correlate a wide variety of telemetry, including standard application output.
 The Application Insights Nodejs SDK is used in the Function apps to manually track dependencies and other custom telemetry.
 The telemetry sent to Application Insights can feed into a wider Azure Monitor workspace.
-Components such as Cosmos Db can send telemetry to Azure Monitor, where it can be correlated with telemetry from Application Insights.
-This is beyond the scope of Project Newcastle.
+Components such as Cosmos DB can send telemetry to Azure Monitor, where it can be correlated with telemetry from Application Insights.

 ## Configuration

-You can use the Terraform templates in the [`/env`](../env) folder to deploy and configure Project Newcastle in your own subscription.
-This will include deploying Application Management and the Function apps and configuring them to use the deployed Application Insights instance.
+You can use the Terraform templates in the [`/env`](../env) folder to deploy and configure this solution in your own subscription.
+This will include deploying API Management and the Function apps and configuring them to use the deployed Application Insights instance.
 It automates the following process:

 1. Deploy Application Insights
 2. Get the Application Insights instrumentation key